 - Whenever possible, get to know the landing field before taking off. - Check the wind direction before planning the approach. - Landing with power off requires much less space. - In case of any doubt, practice the landing until you feel totally safe - Never place the power unit downwind of the paraglider. - Check, double check and then check once again that there is no fuel leakage. - Do you have enough fuel for the flight?
-It is always better to have too much than too little! - Check that there is nothing loose in the harness that could possibly contact the propeller in flight. - Whenever you encounter a problem, fix it AT ONCE however small it is! - Always put on and lock helmet before getting in the harness. - Before each launch run a full pre-flight inspection. - After landing, continue to maintain the wing's direction straight, as on turning you always risk getting lines in the propeller. - Turn only if there is danger. - Do not fly over water, between trees or power lines and other places where engine failure will leave you helpless, always make sure you have possibility for emergency landing. - Mind the turbulence caused by other gliders or even by yourself, especially when flying low. - It is not recommended to let go of the brakes below 100 meters, because a possible power unit malfunction may require immediate attention.

-- Unless it is absolutely necessary (e.g. collision avoidance), do not execute tight turns against the torque direction. - Especially when climbing you can easily enter a stall or negative spin. - Do not fly with tail wind at low altitudes,- it narrows your options ! - Do not wait for the problem to grow any change of engine sound or a vibration may indicate a problem.
+It is always better to have too much than too little! - Check that there is nothing loose in the harness that could possibly contact the propeller in flight. - Whenever you encounter a problem, fix it AT ONCE however small it is! - Always put on and lock helmet before getting in the harness. - Before each launch run a full pre-flight inspection. - After landing, continue to maintain the wing's direction straight, as on turning you always risk getting lines in the propeller. - Turn only if there is danger. - Do not fly over water, between trees or power lines and other places where engine failure will leave you helpless, always make sure you have possibility for emergency landing. - Mind the turbulence caused by other gliders or even by yourself, especially when flying low - It is not recommended to let go of the brakes below 100 meters, because a possible power unit malfunction may require immediate attention. - In general never trust your engine, as it can stop at any moment.
+Always fly prepared for engine failure. - Unless it is absolutely necessary (e.g. collision avoidance), do not execute tight turns against the torque direction. - Especially when climbing you can easily enter a stall or negative spin. - Do not fly with tail wind at low altitudes,- it narrows your options! - Do not wait for the problem to grow any change of engine sound or a vibration may indicate a problem.
 You'll never know until you land and check it out! - Be certain of your navigation - Remember that not everyone is fond of your engine noise.

-19 PACKING
+7 PACKING